Need a quiet spot at Walt Disney World? Look for the old smoking areas!

 Let’s talk logistics.
 The queue and boarding process matters.
 We’ve all been on that ride where we’ve felt like cattle being corralled from one room to the next.
 I’m happy to report TRON: Lightcycle / Run has very little of that.
 Much of the queue is actually outside.
 Part of it is shaded under the large canopy, a small part has umbrellas, and a good chunk of it is in the sun.
 (Don't forget your water and sunscreen!)
 There’s not much to look at besides the Lightcycles when they race by on the outdoor track.

 Tip: At night, the canopy lights up.
-I’d recommend riding at night, if possible, by purchasing an Individual Lightning Lane and picking a time in the evening.
+I’d recommend riding then.

 You’ll find an organized single-file entry into the show building itself.
 The queue continues this way, so you won’t have people trying to get in front of you and breaking up your party.